Skip to Content

 taking your own food to a festival

 38. Pot Noodles – pretty much lived off these at Reading Festival.
 We actually took a few trays of them with us and sold them on at a profit.
-This was back in the day when festival food was really rubbish though, don’t think I’d take these now.
+This was back in the day when festival food was really rubbish though, and I was totally skint, not sure I’d take so many now!

 Any good festival food recommendations I’ve missed out?

-Let me know in the comments section below
+Let me know your best food for festivals in the comments section below

 PIN THESE FOOD FOR FESTIVALS IDEAS FOR LATER